ernestoalarcongallo/recommendation_system/README.md

-# recommendation_system
+# Recommendation System
-A recommendation system made from scratch in python
+A recommendation system for a Consultant company, made from scratch in python.